Kidnapping Act 1961

-The Kidnapping Act 1961 (Akta Penculikan 1961), is a Malaysian laws which enacted to provide for the detection and punishment of the offences of abduction, wrongful restraint and wrongful confinement for ransom and other related offences and for matters incidental thereto.
+The Kidnapping Act 1961 (Akta Penculikan 1961), is an Act of the Parliament of Malaysia.
+It was enacted to provide for the detection and punishment of the offences of abduction, wrongful restraint and wrongful confinement for ransom and other related offences and for matters incidental thereto.

 Structure

 The Kidnapping Act 1961, in its current form (1 January 2006), consists of 16 sections and no schedule (including 5 amendments), without separate Part.